crescentpartha/CheatSheets-for-Developers/README.md

 # CheatSheets-for-Developers
-A Collections of programming [Cheat Sheets](./CheatSheets/) for developers to quick review while working.
+A Collection of programming [Cheat Sheets](./CheatSheets/) for developers to review quickly while working.

 <div align="center">